Variety, as we all know, is the spice of life. It’s also the spice of good writing.

 Grammar-meisters know such clauses begin with subordinating conjunctions—words such as when, if, while, although.
 The new saying, starting with a dependent clause, could be: "If you cross your bridges before you come to them, you will be sorry."

 Coco Chanel, born in 1883, was known for more than her fashion style.
 She is also remembered for providing quote-lovers with a number of insights that have inspired people all over the world for more than a century.
 It was she who observed, “There is no time for cut-and-dried monotony.
 There is time for work.
 And time for love.
 That leaves no other time.”

 If words are the work you love, you will seek to avoid monotony.
 Having variety in your sentence structure will make that search ever more interesting.

-Dr Caroselli pitched us this post last month and, coincidentally, the team at ProWritingAid is currently working on a new Sentence Structure Variety Report that will analyze the percentage of your sentences that begin with a subject, adverb, infinitive phrase, subordinate conjunction, coordinating conjunction, transitional phrase or where you have inverted your subject and verb.
-We will hopefully begin rolling it out next month!
+Dr Caroselli pitched us this post in 2018 and, coincidentally, the team at ProWritingAid had just begun working on a new Sentence Structure Variety Report.
+That report is now a fully-fledged part of the editor!
+The Structure Report analyzes the percentage of your sentences that begin with a subject, adverb, infinitive phrase, subordinate conjunction, coordinating conjunction, transitional phrase or where you have inverted your subject and verb.